tldr-pages/tldr/pages/linux/nautilus.md

 # nautilus

-> Default file explorer for Gnome desktop environment
+> Default file explorer for Gnome desktop environment.
-> Also known as Gnome Files
+> Also known as Gnome Files.
 > More information: <https://github.com/GNOME/nautilus>.

 - Launch Nautilus as current user: